hichamjanati/groupmne/README.rst

 Description:
 ------------

-This small package helps perform EEG and MEG source localization jointly on many subjects.
+GroupMNE provides off-the-shelf functions to perform EEG and MEG source localization jointly on many subjects.
 The inverse problems of all subjects are solved congruently using a binding regularization.

 Installation